KevinWang15/js-shell/README.md

 For example, it would be very difficult to log into another server (which required password auth) and do routine operations there.
 It would also be difficult to automate interactive programs.
-How are you supposed to do lower level operations / implement complicated data structures / debug with confidence?
+How are you supposed to do lower level operations / implement complicated data structures / run multiple shells in parallel / debug with confidence?
 What if I come from the JavaScript world and just don't like to write `.sh` files.

 It occurs to me that Node.js and shell can play together and compliment each other really well.